Oswald Ottendorfer

-Valentin Oswald Ottendorfer (26 February 1826 – 15 December 1900) was a United States journalist associated with the development of the German-language New Yorker Staats-Zeitung into a major newspaper.
+Valentin Oswald Ottendorfer (26 February 1826 – 15 December 1900) was an American journalist associated with the development of the German-language New Yorker Staats-Zeitung into a major newspaper.
 He served a term as a member of the New York City Board of Aldermen and as a member of the Board of Regents of the University of the State of New York.
 He also served three times as an elector of the United States Electoral College.
 In addition to his political and journalistic pursuits, Ottendorfer was a notable philanthropist in both Europe and the United States.
 Today, he is best remembered as the donor whose contribution founded the Ottendorfer Public Library in Manhattan, which bears his name.

 Education

 Ottendorfer was the son of a manufacturer, the youngest of six children.
 He was sent to live with a married sister in Brunn.
 There he studied the classics in the gymnasium.
 At the age of 20, he left to study jurisprudence at the University of Vienna, and then transferred to the University of Prague to learn the Czech language.